 Use cases of tiles view

-As per me, this is an awesome feature added to the modern SharePoint list – and it gives us the flexibility to display the SharePoint list item content in more responsive, dynamic and modern way.
-For an example, when we deal with big list with multiple columns along with image types, we face lot of challenges to display those items.
-Sometimes we need to scroll over horizontally across the layout and most of the cases image does display properly as it does not fit to the default view layout.
+As per me, this is an awesome feature added to the modern SharePoint list – and it gives us the flexibility to display the SharePoint list item content in a more responsive, dynamic, and modern way.
+For example, when we deal with a big list with multiple columns along with image types, we face a lot of challenges to display those items.
+Sometimes we need to scroll over horizontally across the layout and most of the image of the case does display properly as it does not fit the default view layout.
 So now, using the “Tiles” view approach we can overcome these issues.

 Summary – What we had here?

-Thus, in this tutorial we have learned that how we can enable the “Tiles” view in the SharePoint modern list and its possible use cases.
+Thus, in this tutorial, we have learned how we can enable the “Tiles” view in the SharePoint modern list and its possible use cases.